lch99310/chunghao_lee/content/about/index.md

 * [2022 - 2024] AI Product Manager at Wistron
 * [2020 - 2022] Research Assistent at University of Maryland - College Park
 * [2018 - 2020] Factory PM at Pegatron
+* [2016 - 2017] SMS at International Taoyuan Airport

 ## Education
 * MBA & MSIS, University of Maryland - College Park (2022)